pluckyporcupine/raylib-carp/README.md

 ## Other raylib modules

-I have not yet created bindings for any other raylib modules.
+I have not yet created bindings for any raygui or rlgl.